-Figure 2-3.
-Maurepas Areas of Interest
+Figure 2-6: Maurepas Areas of Interest

-As mentioned previously, prior to the compensatory mitigation areas being defined as shown in Figure 2-2, there was a much larger ecosystem restoration area, 44,683 acres, associated with the Maurepas Diversion when it was defined as the MSP.
-River Reintroduction into Maurepas Swamp Wetland Value Assessment (LaCour-Conant et al. 2019) can be referenced for more information on the restoration project.
+As mentioned previously, prior to the compensatory mitigation areas being defined as shown in Figure 2-5, there was a much larger ecosystem restoration area, 44,683 acres, associated with the Maurepas Diversion when it was defined as the MSP.
+River Reintroduction into Maurepas Swamp Wetland Value Assessment (LaCour-Conant et al. 2019) can be referenced for more information on the previously proposed restoration project.
 Flowage easements will be purchased on any privately owned properties within the mitigation area.
-For privately owned properties within the diversion influence area (see Figure 2-3), further modeling will be required to determine the effect of any potential inundation, and the necessity of purchasing flowage easements in this area will be evaluated at that time.